 Brad Thibeau

-Brad Thibeau is the Head of Partnerships at Everlance, and has held that role since 2021, with a focus on helping self employed people save time and money on their taxes.
+Brad Thibeau is the Head of Growth & Partnerships at Everlance.
+Brad has worked at Everlance since 2021 with a focus on helping self employed people save time and money on their taxes.